Magnetic Fidget Cube

 cults3d

-Remix of a Kobayashi Fidget Cube, this one prints in separate pieces and uses magnets inside the hinges.
-There are two versions, using 5x5mm cylinder magnets* and 4x4mm cylinder magnets*.
-This has been sitting in my upload queue for over a year, but I misplaced the print and only rediscovered it the other day.
-I have only made the 5mm version, I haven't tried the 4mm one.
-Two magnets are inserted in an opposing position to form each hinge.
-If the alignment of the magnets are set correctly the fidget cube will hold stable in most positions (the hinge magnets attract one another).
-It may actually run smoother as a fidget cube the other way around, with the magnets resisting the rectangular shapes, but I haven't tried it.
-A completed fidget cube will need 8 hinges, 32 magnets, and 8 blocks (half of them mirrored).
-If you need to disassemble the hinges, it helps to have larger magnets*, they can be used from the outside to force the hinge magnets together so they can be disassembled.
-Protopasta Magnetic Iron PLA* and Atomic Filament Cherry Red PLA *affiliate link
+Remix of a Kobayashi Fidget Cube, this one prints in separate pieces using powerful magnets inside the hinges.
+There are two versions available, utilizing 5x5mm cylinder magnets and 4x4mm cylinder magnets.
+This design has been waiting patiently in my upload queue for over a year, but I finally rediscovered it and got back to work on making some prints.
+So far, I've only completed the 5mm version, but I'm eager to try out the 4mm one as well.
+Each hinge requires two magnets positioned in opposing directions to form a stable connection.
+When aligned correctly, the fidget cube holds its shape remarkably well in most positions due to the attractive force of the magnets.
+In fact, it might even perform better with the magnets resisting the rectangular shapes, but I haven't had a chance to test that configuration yet.
+To build a completed fidget cube, you'll need 8 hinges, 32 magnets, and 8 blocks - half of which will be mirrored for added stability.
+If you ever need to disassemble the hinges, using larger magnets can make all the difference.
+They can be used from outside to force the hinge magnets together, allowing them to be separated more easily.
+I've found that Protopasta Magnetic Iron PLA and Atomic Filament Cherry Red PLA work wonderfully for this project.
+(No affiliate link was provided)

 With this file you will be able to print Magnetic Fidget Cube with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Magnetic Fidget Cube.